To play, press and hold the enter key. To stop, release the enter key.

 By Jeannette Soon-Ludes

-And as always, please CONTACT US by email or call (808) 775-0976 if you are interested in adding your keiki to our 2020-2021 wait list.
+And as always, please CONTACT US by email or call (808) 775-0976 if you are interested in enrolling your keiki in our 2023-2024 programs.